trixi-framework/HOHQMesh.jl/docs/src/tutorials/straight_outer_boundary.md

                               "radians")        # angle units addCurveToInnerBoundary!(box_project, circle2, "inner2")
 ```
-Again, HQMTool detects that a curve has been added to the active project dictionary
+Again, HQMTool detects that a curve has been added to the active project
 and the visualization is automatically updated with the second circular curve.
 The chain for the second inner boundary curve is called `"inner2"` and it contains
 a single curve `"circle2"` labeled in the figure by `2.1`.